iotempire/iotempower/doc/installation.rst

       sudo pacman -S iptables bridge-utils hostapd dnsmasq nodejs npm sudo pacman -S mc micro # this is optional: mc is nicer file management in cli, micro a nicer editor than nano
       # terminal-kit installation is done locally in iot environment and works on arch
-      # but if you want it globally, you can consider sudo npm install -g terminal-kit
       # if you run on a native Arch/Manjaro (not in WSL) consider running
       # (you can skip this if you like the default password-less mosquitto setup, but be warned)
       sudo systemctl stop mosquitto